-Reason Description Investor/Funder perspective --

-Funding for essential legal work, Usually of very little interest (as the website, physical location Usually of very little interest (as the sole reason for funding) Activities exploring new product, narketability, customer demand, etc. Usually of very little interest (as the sole reason)-may be of interest if combined with other reasons Substantial and tangible product development, or market development Of interest to seed-stage or early stage funders-though they will need evidence of market viability, and other evidence that reduces risk Rapidly expanding sales, or customer acquisition, or market share-via hiring and accelerated product development or distribution.
-Of high interest-particularly to the profit-focused funders Paying for day-to-day expenses, such as rent and salaries Of little interest to any funding source, unless combined with other primary reasons Creating new products or entering new markets-once the startup is established with a product and a market Of interest to many kinds of funding sources depending on the market and category Such as manufacturing equipment, patents, exclusive IP rights, nventory Of primary interest to banks and other lending institutions.
-Medium-low interest from other funding sources unless combined with other reasons Paying off loans, paying back ounders for costs incurred.
-Of little interest to any funding source, and a detriment ("turn off") if activities exploring new product, narketability, customer demand, tc. ubstantial and tangible product evelopment, or market evelopment capidly expanding sales, or ustomer acquisition, or market hare-via hiring and accelerated roduct development or istribution. caying for day-to-day expenses, uch as rent and salaries creating new products or entering ew markets-once the startup is stablished with a product and a narket uch as manufacturing equipment, atents, exclusive IP rights, eventory
+Reason Description Investor/Funder perspective Establishment Funding for essential legal work, website, physical location Usually of very little interest (as the sole reason for funding) ------------------------- --- --- Research Activities exploring new product, marketability, customer demand, etc. Usually of very little interest (as the sole reason)-may be of interest if combined with other reasons Development Substantial and tangible product development, or market development Of interest to seed-stage or early stage funders-though they will need evidence of market viability, and other evidence that reduces risk Growth Rapidly expanding sales, or customer acquisition, or market share-via hiring and accelerated product development or distribution.
+Of high interest-particularly to the profit-focused funders Operations, Salaries Paying for day-to-day expenses, such as rent and salaries Of little interest to any funding source, unless combined with other primary reasons Expansion Creating new products or entering new markets-once the startup is established with a product and a market Of interest to many kinds of funding sources depending on the market and category Purchase of Assets Such as manufacturing equipment, patents, exclusive IP rights, inventory Of primary interest to banks and other lending institutions.
+Medium-low interest from other funding sources unless combined with other reasons Debt, Prior Expenses Paying off loans, paying back founders for costs incurred.
+Paying back credit card debt Of little interest to any funding source, and a detriment ("turn off") if mentioned